 5 Ways To Stimulate Faster Hair Growth

 Have you been trying to grow out your hair, and it seems to be going nowhere?
 There are a number of factors that can affect hair growth like what we put in our body, what we apply on our hair, and how we care for our scalp.
-Here are five natural ways you can speed up your hair growth to achieve long, soft, luscious locks.
+Here are five natural ways to faster hair growth to help you achieve long, soft, luscious locks.